ichlas/scroll-datepicker-cashbac/README.md

-# Vue Scroll Datepicker Cashbac
+# Vue Nuxt Scroll Datepicker - Cashbac

 In this article, we’ll look at how date and time picker and a virtual scroll.
 Fast, powerful and easy to use component datetime picker for Nuxt Vue.